RealYash27/PhishGuard/README.md

 4. Click **Load unpacked**
 5. Select the project folder that contains `manifest.json`

-✅ PhishGuard should now appear in your extensions toolbar.
+✅ PhishSpectre should now appear in your extensions toolbar.

 ---